 - Give the airline a notice of at least 48 hours that you’ll be flying with an ESA.

 - Show the airline your ESA letter, as issued by your mental health professional.

 - Check with your airline if they ask for any extra documents.

-You can look for your airline and their own ESA policy here.
 You should also assure the airline your ESA won’t be aggressive towards other passengers.
 As long as you comply with everything they ask, you should be fine.
 You’ll be going on a trip with your companion animal in no time!